20 Tips for Procurement Savings

 Here are the 20 best strategies procurement leaders and managers use to positively impact spending:

 1. Create policy education for stakeholders: Well-documented spend policies establish expectations for buyers and decision-makers.
-Such policies provide education and resources to help everyone spend efficiently and practice proactive procurement.
+Develop training and communications to ensure everyone spends efficiently and takes a proactive approach to procurement.

-1. Practice strategic sourcing: Transactional procurement often costs more than a strategic sourcing approach.
-This increased expense is reflected in cost per unit, vendor responsiveness, turnaround time, and other soft metrics.
-Establishing strong supplier relationships has quantitative and qualitative benefits for organizations.
+1. Practice strategic sourcing: Transactional procurement often costs more than strategic sourcing, reflected in cost per unit, vendor responsiveness, turnaround time, and other soft metrics.
+Implement strategic sourcing practices to reduce costs and improve efficiency.

-1. Consolidate vendor lists: Vendor overlap decreases leverage by spreading spend too thin.
-Vendor list consolidation establishes stronger relationships and reduces vendor management's labor and associated costs.
+1. Consolidate vendor lists: Vendor overlap decreases leverage by spreading addressable spend too thin.
+Consolidate vendors to improve supplier relationships and reduce the labor costs associated with vendor management.

-1. Curb maverick spending: Spending outside the documented procurement process drives up costs and creates information silos.
-Instead, enforce procurement policies and find methods to reduce corporate card expenditures and spot buys.
+1. Curb maverick spending: Spending outside documented procurement processes drives up costs and creates information silos.
+Enforce procurement policies and find methods to reduce spot buys and corporate card expenditures.

-1. Establish spend approval rules: Once your procurement policy is in place, establish approval workflows and guidelines to ensure every purchase request receives adequate review.
-These guidelines may be based on order size, product category, location, role, or department.
-For larger contracts, include legal and security reviews in your workflow.
+1. Establish spend approval rules: Once your procurement policy is in place, approval workflows ensure every purchase receives proper review.
+Define approval thresholds based on order size, category, location, role, or department, and include legal and security reviews for larger contracts.

-1. Decrease third-party risk: Companies spend millions of dollars annually mitigating the impact of information breaches and procurement fraud.
-Establish risk management practices within procurement to protect against these costly incidents.
+1. Decrease third-party risk: Companies spend millions of dollars mitigating the impact of information breaches and procurement fraud.
+Establish risk mitigation practices within procurement to protect against these costly incidents.

-1. Audit procurement costs: Many unnecessary costs fly under the radar due to a lack of regular reporting and spend analysis.
-Commit to a regular analysis cadence to find savings opportunities and make contract adjustments.
-Small improvements over time offer thousands or hundreds of thousands of dollars in cost reduction.
+1. Audit procurement costs: Unnecessary costs can fly under the radar without regular reporting and spend analysis.
+Commit to a regular reporting cadence to find savings opportunities and make contract adjustments.

 1. Use category management: As part of cost management, understand which spend categories represent your largest capital investment.
 Establish category management practices that address these big-ticket areas to find savings opportunities.

-1. Leverage volume discounts: Consolidating vendor relationships allows you to consolidate purchasing for your most frequently used supplies and services.
-Leverage volume discounts as a cost-saving measure for products and consumables across the organization.
-For organizations that don’t need the volume necessary to leverage this strategy, look into enabling better pricing by purchasing through a Group Purchasing Organization (GPO) or a platform like Order.co.
+1. Leverage volume discounts: Consolidating vendors allows you to leverage volume discounts for your most frequently purchased items.
+Use bulk discounts as a cost-saving measure for products and consumables and seek better pricing through a Group Purchasing Organization (GPO) or an all-in-one procurement platform like Order.co.

 The Procurement Strategy Playbook for Modern Businesses_featured